kyma-project/community/README.md

 ### Collaboration

-Feel invited to join the public [SIG Core meetings](https://kyma-community.slack.com/messages/CBP7LKRPS/) where you can contribute to the Kyma development and help us drive it forward.
+Feel invited to join the public [Core SIG meetings](https://kyma-community.slack.com/messages/CBP7LKRPS/) where you can contribute to the Kyma development and help us drive it forward.
 Contact the Kyma team directly on [Slack](https://join.slack.com/t/kyma-community/shared_invite/enQtNDAwNzE4Mjk2NDE3LTJhOTlmZjM5YzkwNmEzNmY3ZjE2MTU2OTMxOGE4ZDM0MmU4ZWRkZGJiODgzNmRmMTYxMDYwNjZiMDAwMTA2OWM) to exchange ideas, ask questions, receive hints and tips, and extend your experience with Kyma.

 ## Guidelines and templates